 a) Notification of review will take place through newsletter or mail drop to all tenants.
 Newsletter/mail shot to have a reply slip for tenants to register their interest in being involved in the review.
 Tenants will be signposted to different ways they can feedback via survey facilities (online), telephone, email, regular mail and coming into the office.

 b) there will be a period of at least 2 weeks for consultation prior to the Committee considering the review.
 All comments received will be advised to Committee as part of the review process.

-(c) On completion of a draft revised policy approved by Committee, there will be at least a further 2 week period for tenants to consider the revised policy and make comment.